thuhien555/SaeptumCrypt/README.md

 Bash

 python saeptum_gui.py

 🛠️ Usage Instructions

 Operation Mode: Select Encrypt or Decrypt.

 Input/Output: Select the source file/folder and the destination path.

-Key/Password Source: Choose between Password (recommended) or Key File.
+Key/Password Source: Choose Password or Key File.

-Device Binding (Encryption Only): Check the box to enable hardware locking.
+Device Binding: Check the box to enable hardware locking.

 Warning: If enabled, the file must be decrypted on the same computer.

 Start Operation: Click START OPERATION.
 The application will handle the entire process, including key derivation, progress tracking, and secure I/O.

 🤝 Integrity Verification (For Source Code)

 To verify the integrity of the downloaded source files, you can generate a SHA256 hash of the core cryptographic module (saeptum_core.py) on your system and compare it against the checksum provided in the repository's main release page.